 The Texas STIC used STIC Incentive funds to help the State's Local Technical Assistance Program (TxLTAP) develop a job descriptions and training guide as part of a strategic workforce development effort to assist local agencies in filling highway construction jobs.
-The guide provides job descriptions for road and bridge personnel and recommended training courses for those positions offered by TxLTAP, AASHTO, and the Texas Department of Transportation (DOT).
+The guide provides job descriptions for road and bridge personnel and recommended training courses for those positions offered by TxLTAP, the American Association of State Highway and Transportation Officials, and the Texas Department of Transportation (DOT).

-The New Jersey DOT (NJDOT) used STIC Incentive funds (UAS) to establish its unmanned aerial systems program, which has demonstrated the feasibility of using UAS for structural inspections, real-time construction project monitoring, traffic incident management, traffic congestion assessments, and more.
-NJDOT created a video highlighting the agency's efforts to integrate UAS into its operations and how STIC funding supported a peer exchange, training, and the development of policies and procedures.
+The New Jersey DOT (NJDOT) used STIC Incentive funds to establish its unmanned aerial systems program, which has demonstrated the feasibility of using UAS for structural inspections, real-time construction project monitoring, traffic incident management, traffic congestion assessments, and more.
+NJDOT created a video highlighting the agency's efforts to integrate UAS into its operations and how STIC funding supported a peer-exchange, training, and the development of policies and procedures.